umbraco/UmbracoDocs/Reference/Searching/Examine/Quick-Start/index-v8.md

 To search through **all descendants of a specific node** by their **bodyText property**, refer to [this article](../examine-events#Adding-the-path-of-the-node-as-a-searchable-field-into-the-index).

 :::tip
 If you are familiar with the MVC pattern of working with forms, then have a look at `SurfaceController` documentation.
-There you can learn how to create a strongly typed form that posts back to a SurfaceController, which then handles the validation of the form post with a custom ViewModel in an MVC-like pattern in Umbraco.
+There you can learn how to create a strongly-typed form that posts back to a SurfaceController, which then handles the validation of the form post with a custom ViewModel in an MVC-like pattern in Umbraco.
 :::